bobshriver/UNR-EcoForecast/labs/IntroToStan_2.md

 mathjax: true
 ---

-*Please email all of your Stan and R code along with a document with answers to the following to Bob*
+*Please turn in your Stan and R code along with a document with answers to the following to Bob*